Braekpo1nt/MCTManager/README.md

 This will stop the game, and return all players to the beginning.
 As of the time of writing this, the points for playing the game will be retained.
 - `[true|false]` This is an optional argument (defaults to true).
 If you provide false, the teleport to the hub will be cancelled.
 This is a debugging feature, and players will often not be reset properly after a game ends.

+### Voting

+You can initiate a vote for all online participants.
+You must specify the games you want to be voted for (must be at least one):

+- `/mct game vote [one or more games]`

+for example: `/mct game vote spleef foot-race mecha` will show all players a voting gui with those three games, and no others.

 ### Adding a new team
 Every participant must be on a team, so you must first have at least one team.
 To add a new team, use the following command: